ryanrestine/HackTheBox_WriteUps/windows_machines/search_notes.md

 SPIDER_P... search.htb      445    RESEARCH         [*]     OUTPUT: /tmp/cme_spider_plus
 ```

 This will show us the contents or each share/ folder without us having to manually go into each one for enumeration.
 We can then take a look at the contents and go grab interesting looking files manually.
-(Note: there's a way to just copy all files en masse to your machine locally using the `-o READ_ONLY=false` flag, but I prefer not to copy over so many unneccesary files.)
+(Note: there's a way to just copy all files en masse to your machine locally using the `-o READ_ONLY=false` flag, but I prefer not to copy over so many unnecessary files.)

-I can then view the ouput using:
+I can then view the output using:

 ```text
 ┌──(ryan㉿kali)-[~/HTB/Search]